DaveJarvis/JMathTeX/README.md

 g.scale( size, size );
 ```

-The `SvgGraphics2D` is not thread-safe, but can be reused.
-It is
+All objects are reusable, but not thread-safe.
+The `SvgGraphics2D` is
 a high-performance, bare-bones drop-in replacement for Java's
 `Graphics2D` class.
 It is faster than the equivalent functionality
-from either Batik or JFreeSVG.
+from either Batik or JFreeSVG because it targets transcoding glyph path
+coordinates into SVG paths.

 ## Parse TeX